ndroid/ece312-webserver/README.md

 # ECE312 Simple Webserver

 This repository holds course posts and resources.
 A minimal Node.js server is included to serve files from `resources/` and to accept `POST`/`PUT` requests which write into `posts/`.
+Note that the server must have write permissions to the `posts/` directory, so if you are using user www-data for the server you will need to give that user/group write permissions to the posts directory.

 Start the server: